Musical Director – Valerie Lynch

 “Join a Barbershop Chorus and you will always have a friend” was the first thing a friend in the UK told Linda when she announced that she had joined Spangles, and Linda now knows what she meant.

-Today, Linda is Lead Section Leader and encourages and supports others who have taken that ‘step through the door’ and she has sung with four quartets, Chardonnary, Short Note-is, ConFusion and now with a mixed quartet called CHIL.
+Today, Linda plays a vital role on the chorus management team, encouraging and supporting others who have taken that ‘step through the door’.
+She has also sung with four quartets, Chardonnay, Short Note-is, ConFusion and now with a mixed quartet called CHIL.
 Who would have thought?